Comparison · mcp connector

 FeatureVIXSOUNDClaude + AbletonMCP

-Audio analysis (BPM, key)Yes — localNo
+Audio analysis (BPM/key)Yes - localNo

-Audio-to-MIDI transcriptionYes — built inNo
+Audio-to-MIDIYes - built inNo

-Ownership of output100% yours, no royaltiesfull
+Ownership of output100% yours, no royaltiesEditable MIDI you own

 Choose VIXSOUND when